Sourcing Smart Home Devices for Saudi Arabia: A China Buyer's Guide

 Sourcing smart home devices from China for Saudi Arabia is not the same project as sourcing for the US or EU.
 The hardware is similar; the compliance regime is not.
 Saudi Arabia runs on 220V/60Hz with Type G (BS 1363) plugs, requires a SABER Certificate of Conformity backed by SASO technical regulations, mandates an Arabic user manual, and — for anything with a radio — a separate CST radio type approval.
 Get any of these wrong and the goods sit at Jeddah or Dammam port at your expense.

 This guide covers the seven device categories Saudi buyers actually source, the compliance items to lock down before tooling is cut, and how protocol choice (Tuya, Zigbee 3.0, Matter) plays out in the Gulf market.
+It draws on our work across the smart home and IoT modules categories.
 If you are new to the certification mechanics, read the companion piece on how SASO and SABER certification works alongside this.

 Why Saudi Arabia is a different sourcing project